Stillwater’s Sebie Lacey: The Showman

 Warner Robins remembers him as the young drummer‑singer who helped blast our town into something mythic.
 Seeing him now, older and battle‑scarred, holding a microphone, closes a loop.
 The band that played us into adulthood is still here, and so are we.

-In a Warner Robins‑and‑Macon landscape full of guitar legends and front‑man myths, Sebie Lacey's journey is his Southern rock testimony, not written in album sales or arena crowds, but in the faces of people watching him sing in a Mexican restaurant, glad he's still here, still smiling.
-He still has that smile, the one that makes you feel like you've just said something funny, even when you haven't yet.
+In a Warner Robins‑and‑Macon landscape full of guitar legends and front‑man myths, Sebie Lacey's journey is his Southern rock testimony, not written in album sales or arena crowds, but in the faces of people watching him sing in a Mexican restaurant or at a benefit concert, glad he's still here, still smiling.

 Stillwater’s story stretches across decades.
 Explore these other voices that helped shape the band and the world around it: